Professional wrestling holds: Spinning toe hold

-The wrestling standing at the feet of a face-up prone opponent, reaches down to grab and lift the opponents whichever near single leg with both hands while placing their foot from their far leg onto arch the opponent of the far foot, pressing down to immobilize it while pushing the still held leg away, stretching the leg and groin of the opponent.
-There is a double-team move of the same name although its more of an attack.

 Chokes

 Anaconda vise

 The anaconda vise is a compression choke.
 The wrestler wraps their arms around the head and one arm of the opponent and squeezes, choking the opponent.
 It is considered legal in professional wrestling, although it is a chokehold.
 This submission hold was invented by Hiroyoshi Tenzan.

 Also known as an arm-trap triangle choke.
 The vise is done from a position in which the wrestler and the opponent are seated on the mat facing each other.
 The wrestler sits on one side of the opponent, encircles the opponent in a headlock position using their near arm, and grabs the opponent's near wrist, bending the arm upwards.
 Then, the wrestler maneuvers their other arm through the "hole" created by the opponent's bent wrist, locks their hand upon their own wrist, and pulls the opponent forward, causing pressure on the opponent's arm and neck.
+CM Punk popularized the usage of this move.

-There are also variations of the anaconda vise that are combined with a straight jacket choke, called Anaconda Max and a cobra clutch, called Anaconda Cross.
-These variations are also invented by Tenzan himself.
-CM Punk used this move.
+There are also variations of the anaconda vise that are combined with a single arm straight jacket choke called an Anaconda Max and a cobra clutch called an Anaconda Cross.
+These variations are also invented and used by Tenzan himself.